alethiagospeltruth/study/1_john_2.md

 **Fathers**:
+>13 I am writing to you, fathers, because you know him who is from the beginning.
 * People who are mature in their faith.
 * I have known Jesus for a long time, and I know what the Bible says about Jesus
 * Some people have been a Christian for a long time, but now very little about Jesus
-> Philipians 3:10 I want to know Christ—yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death,
+> Philipians 3:10 I want to know Christ—yes, to know the power of his resurrection and participation in his sufferings, becoming like him in his death, 11 and so, somehow, attaining to the resurrection from the dead.
 * What did Paul want?
 To understand and comprehend who Jesus is more.
-* What's unique about a father?
-Capable of Reproduction by pointing others through Christ
+* What's unique about a father? **Capable of Reproduction** by pointing others through Christ. (disciples that make disciples)
 * > 1 Corinthians 4:14-16 I am writing this not to shame you but to warn you as my dear children.
 15 Even if you had ten thousand guardians in Christ, you do not have many fathers, for in Christ Jesus I became your father through the gospel.
 16 Therefore I urge you to imitate me.
 * A good parent confronts the child when he is at risk
 * The spiritually mature **Warn people about the truth**